microsoft/azuredevopslabs/labs/vstsextend/aspdotnet/README.md

 ## Summary

-**VSTS** simplifies the creation of the continuous integration and continuous delivery pipelines for the application to be deployed to the Azure platform.
+The **VSTS** simplifies the creation of the continuous integration and continuous delivery pipelines for the application to be deployed to the Azure platform.